MicrosoftDocs/power-platform/power-virtual-agents/teams/advanced-use-skills-teams.md

 ---

-# Use Microsoft Bot Framework Skills in Power Virtual Agents
+# Use Microsoft Bot Framework Skills in Power Virtual Agents in Teams

 Power Virtual Agents enables you to extend your bot using Microsoft Bot Framework Skills.
 If you have already built and deployed bots in your organization (using Bot Framework pro-code tools) for specific scenarios, you can convert bots to a Skill and embed the Skill within a Power Virtual Agents bot.